HydroModPy/HydroModPy/tools/doc_gallery/README.md

 Its job is intentionally narrow:

 - install the lightweight Python environment required by the gallery tooling,
-- run `python -m tools.doc_gallery --check`,
+- run `python -m tools.doc_gallery --check --category mesh,geographic,simulation_comparison,code_comparison`,
 - fail the PR if committed gallery artifacts drift away from the declarative inventory or tracked source hashes.

-This does not regenerate validation batch reports in CI.
-Those reports still depend on heavier scientific runtimes and are refreshed explicitly when the validation report content itself changes.
+It does not run any solver: the checked categories are rebuilt from versioned repository inputs only.
+The validation and calibration categories stay out of that job because they need solver binaries and heavier scientific runtimes.